Description: Teambit helps leaders to understand, recognize and develop their team with regular feedback

 And so with Loum dead a few years later, my co-founder, and I decided to look at that problem in earnest.

 Our exploration started with extensive research to understand the underlying reasons behind disengagement.
 To do that, I read loads of content, emailed tens of thought leaders and interviewed 20+ people (ICs, managers, HRs).

 Some of the things I worked through

-In all of that research, regular feedback surfaced as the major 🔑 to understanding things that worked or needed improvement.
-And so in the summer of 2015, we started exploring a solution to make feedback a daily habit.
-I was focused on design, product, and marketing, while Bohdan led the engineering part of things.
+And so at the start of 2016, we started exploring how to make feedback a daily habit.
+I was focused on design, product, and marketing, while my co-founder led the engineering work.

+As we worked on Teambit in our spare time, this turned into a pretty long journey.
 Eventually, in July of 2017, we launched publicly.

 Feedback, request and survey pages

-The latest iteration of the product
+The latest version of the product